 As these plants are grown from corms, so be selective while choosing corms because the growth, flower size, color, and other texture of the plant largely depends on the corm you select.

 You see a clear difference in plants that grow from two different corms.
 Larger corms have more stored energy as compared to smaller ones and will give you more stems and more blooms as compared to smaller or weak ones.

-Environment For Freesias:
+Environment for Freesias:

-Where To Plant Freesia?
+Where to Plant Freesia?

 Growing Freesias In Pots:

-Place them in full sun or light shade.
-You will probably have to stake the plants to keep them from falling over as they grow.
-Feel free to cut some flowers as they blossom.
+Place them in full sun or light shade, but mostly they prefer the full sun.
+You will probably have to stake the plants to keep them secure from falling over as they grow.
+You can freely cut some flowers as they bloom.

-Use Of Fertilizers:
+Use of Fertilizers: